view7677/java-interview-questions/pages/Serialization.md

 A class implements methods writeExternal() and readExternal() to store and restore the object.

-#### 95. What is the difference between Serializable and Externalizable interface?
+#### 95. What is the difference between Serializable and Externalizable interface ?

 Serializable is a marker interface but Externalizable is not a marker interface.